What do the drone regulations in Norway actually say? (Complete guide 2025)

 The process takes about 10 minutes:

-Log in at flydrone.no with BankID
+Log in to flydrone.no with BankID

 Pay 230 NOK (annual fee)

-Receive an operator number (e.g., NOR87astrdge12k-xyz)
+Get an operator number (e.g. NOR87astrdge12k-xyz)

 Mark the drone with the operator number (label or QR code)